 Admissions and Certification of Minor

-Any student seeking this minor should contact Dr. Lori Unruh Snyder, Department of Crop Science, for an application to minor and assignment of a minor adviser.
-The adviser will consult with the student regularly to ensure that the course requirements have been completed.
+Any student seeking this minor should contact Dr. Lori Unruh Snyder, Department of Crop Science, for an application to minor and assignment of a minor advisor.
+The advisor will consult with the student regularly to ensure that the course requirements have been completed.

 Dr. Snyder will certify the completion of the student's minor.
 Paperwork for certification must be submitted no later than the registration period for the student's final semester at NC State.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.